tchiahsu/pokeduel/README.md

 ## About the Game

-**PokeDuel** is a turn-based Pokemon-inspired battle game where players can challenge friends or test their skills against the computer.
-Built as a full-stack project, it replicates the excitemenet of Pokemon-style battles while showcasing modern web technologies.
+**PokeDuel** is a turn-based Pokemon inspired battle game where players can challenge friends or test their skills against the computer.
+Built as a full-stack project, it replicates the excitement of Pokemon style battles while showcasing modern web technologies.

 ## Gameplay

 ### Core Mechanics
 - Choose **up to 6 Pokemon** to form your team.
 - Each Pokemon has **up to 4 unique moves.**
-- Battles are **1v1 turn-based**.
-Turn is determined by **attack speed**.
+- Battles are **1v1 turn-based** and turn is determined by **attack speed**.
 - Players can **switch Pokemon** during their turn (switching has priority).
 - **Victory Condition**: Knock out all opposing Pokemon.